factor/factor/reference/allocator-full-comparison-20260908/CONTRACT.md

 x86 VM, not execution of generated machine code or a performance measurement.
 Its historical script path uses the existing crossarch harness directory on agent1; the exact environment and partial-image reload are recorded in the status.

+After the existing `analyze.py --require-complete --min-samples 6` produces the paired before/after summary, `rank.py SUMMARY.json --output PATH` derives the within-final-source comparison against final linear scan.
+It rejects missing allocators, workloads, source identity, rounds or samples.
+Its unit-test numbers are synthetic and do not report any allocator performance.
+This additional report answers a different question from each allocator’s improvement over its own prototype baseline; both reports are required.